sjbennett123/polarlarp/content/_index.md

 **Tour of NPC Shack**: Everyone is going to need to know the organization of the NPC Shack and help keep it organized.
 This organization is a work in progress and after the event we should discuss any improvement ideas you have.
 The stuff here was donated please be considerate and help make it last.

 - **Clock**: We have a large clock set up in the shack.
 If you can please wear a watch.
+- **Computer**: This is somone's personal computer.
+Please be kind to it.
+All the writeups are on it as well as a local copy of our website.
+Show that it works to print.
 - **White Head Band**: Have one on your person.
 If you see a player that does not have one offer to give them one and replace it when you get back to shack.
 - **Costumes**: When you are done make sure the costume is put away.
 - **Belts**: When you are using a tabard wear a belt.